What's the difference between HTV and adhesive vinyl?

 Transfer Tape

-- cutting machine (I used a Silhouette CAMEO)
+(I used a Silhouette CAMEO)

 -home iron or heat press